TRANSFORMING BASE SUBSTANCES INTO GOLD

 At this point of the process, the proper treatment optimises the tower evaporation cycles and minimises the water bleed rate to drain beyond what might be done with chemicals alone.

-Clarification and Softening of Make Up Water for Cooling Towers
+1. Clarification and Softening of Make Up Water for Cooling Towers

 Some cooling towers use make up water from a hard surface source such as a river or lake.
 In this case it is necessary to treat the make up flow of water through a clarifier to remove suspended solids as well as hardness in the water.
 Clarifiers normally use a coagulant such as Ferric Chloride and flocculants which are polymers that help suspended coagulated particles to coalesce and settle in the clarifier.

-Filtration and UltraFiltration (UF) for Pre-treatment of Cooling Water
+2. Filtration and Ultra Filtration (UF) for Pre-treatment of Cooling Water

 The next step is generally running the cooling tower water through some type of filtration to remove any suspended particles such as sediment, turbidity, and certain types of organic matter.
-It is often useful to do this early on in the process, as the removal of suspended solids upstream can help protect membranes and ion exchange resins from fouling later on in the pretreatment process.
+It is often useful to do this early on in the process, as the removal of suspended solids upstream can help protect membranes and ion exchange resins from fouling later on in the pre-treatment process.
 Depending on the type of filtration used, suspended particles can be removed down to under one micron.

-Ion exchange/water softening for Cooling Water
+3. Ion exchange/water softening for Cooling Water

 If there’s high hardness in your source/makeup water which is sometimes municipal such as City of London water, there may be need for treatment to remove the hardness.
 Instead of lime/soda ash softening, a softening resin can be used: a strong acid cation exchange process, whereby resin is charged with a sodium ion, and as the hardness comes through, it has a higher affinity for calcium, magnesium, and iron so it will grab that ion and release the sodium ion into the water.
 These contaminants, if present, will otherwise cause scale deposits and rust.
 Note that Nano-filtration can also soften water.

-Chemical addition in Cooling Waters
+4. Chemical Dosing in Cooling Waters

 Certain chemicals sometimes need to be added to the cooling water such as:

-- corrosion inhibitors to protect metal components
+a. corrosion inhibitors to protect metal components – if needed.
+Sometimes the water can be balanced.

-3. scale inhibitors (e.g., phosphoric acid/phosphonates) to prevent contaminants from forming scale deposits
+c. scale inhibitors (e.g., phosphoric acid/phosphonates) to prevent contaminants from forming scale deposits

-4. dispersants to prevent deposition of debris
+d. dispersants to prevent deposition of debris

 Thorough treatment prior to this stage can help reduce the amount of chemicals needed to treat water at this point in the process, which is ideal considering many chemical treatments can be expensive.

-Side-stream filtration for Cooling Towers/Systems
+5. Side-stream filtration for Cooling Towers/Systems

 If the cooling tower water is going to be recirculated throughout the system, a side-stream filtration unit will be helpful in removing any problematic suspended contaminants that can enter through forced draft contamination, process leaks, etc. A good rule of thumb is that, if you cooling tower water treatment system requires side-stream filtration, about 10% of the circulating water will be filtered through.
 It typically consists of a good quality multimedia filtration unit or a cyclone filter.
+It is also possible to subject side-streams to Sonication as a chemical free way to reduce bacterial numbers.

-Blow-down treatment for Cooling Towers
+6. Blow-down treatment for Cooling Towers

 The last part of treatment required for a cooling tower is the blow-down or bleed from the tower.

-Depending on how much water the cooling plant needs to circulate for proper cooling capacity, plants will choose to recycle and recover the bleed water through some type of post treatment in the form of reverse osmosis or ion exchange, especially in places where water might be scarce.
+Depending on how much water the cooling plant needs to circulate for proper cooling capacity, plants will choose to recycle and recover the bleed water through some type of post treatment in the form of reverse osmosis, EDI or ion exchange, especially in places where water might be scarce.
 This allows liquid and solid waste to be concentrated and removed while treated water can be returned to the tower and reused.

 If the water from your blow-down needs to be discharged, any discharge your system creates will need to meet all regulatory requirements.
 In certain areas where water is scarce, there could be large sewer connection fees, and demineralization systems can be a cost-effective solution here, as they can help minimise the cost to connect to water and sewer lines.
 Also, the discharge of your cooling tower bleed must meet local municipal discharge regulations if your effluent is being returned to the environment or a publicly owned treatment works.
+Any human contact with a cooling system needs to be risk assessed for Legionella too.
+Look at our Legionella Management presentation.

 Professional Standards: